 Quizzify is pleased to announce Sera Prognostics as the 5th recipient of the Valid Vendor of the Month Award.
 In an industry in which awards for alleged outcomes are about as common as vendors fabricating them, Valid Vendor awards are unique in that they carry a financial guarantee that the award is legitimate: if the vendor does not achieve what we say it achieves in any joint account, Quizzify refunds a third of its own fees.
 This is in addition to our 100% fee risk.

 These Valid Vendors get their own Q&A webinar hosted by Quizzify.
-This one is December 10, 1 PM EST. Register here.
+This one is Thursday, April 22, at 1 PM EST. Register here.

 Sera Prognostics offers a breakthrough, the PreTRM(r) Test, a CLIA-approved technology.
 Sera Prognostics has identified biomarkers predictive of preterm birth, resulting in the PreTRM® test, a first-of-its-kind blood test that can a provide a women’s individual risk prediction, early and accurately.